-If you are uploading your data from behind a firewall you will use the section for SMPT Settings and if you are working from behind a proxy server you will need to use this section for Proxy Settings.
+If you are uploading your data from behind a firewall you will use the section for SMTP Settings and if you are working from behind a proxy server you will need to use this section for Proxy Settings.
 If you are unsure about whether your organization’s network includes a Firewall or Proxy Server, check with your IT department.

 If you would like to learn more about setting up the Firewall and Proxy Settings section, please see our article.

 Authentication Details Section

 The first section you will need to take a look at is the authentication details at the bottom of the window.
-Here you should type in my Socrata domain (including ‘https://’), and the username and password you use to login to your domain.
-As mentioned above, please note that you will need to be at least a publisher or admin on your Socrata domain OR an owner of the dataset you wish to update.
+Here you should type in your Socrata domain (including ‘https://’), and the username and password you use to login to your domain.
+As mentioned above, please note that you will need to be at least a publisher or admin on your Socrata domain or an owner of the dataset you wish to update.
 In versions prior to 1.9.1, you will also need to enter your app token.
-An app token is a user-specific code that allows users to reliably and securely use DataSync.
-This article will explain how to generate an app token to use with DataSync.
+This article will explain how to generate an app token.

 Job Details Section